 These 6 members of the Jan.
 6 committee are up for reelection in 2022

-Read what's happening right now at the Jan.
-6 hearing in our live blog here.
+For more coverage of the 2022 Midterm Elections, sign up for our weekly Politics Newsletter or listen to the NPR Politics Podcast on Apple or Spotify.

-Thursday may be an important day for the committee investigating the Jan.
-6 attack on the U.S. Capitol as members reconvene to review more evidence, including Secret Service texts during the two-day period spanning the riots.
+The committee investigating the Jan.
+6 attack on the U.S. Capitol made a statement Thursday, as they unanimously voted to subpoena former President Donald Trump.
 Six of the nine members of the House panel are running for reelection, and we're just a couple weeks away from the 2022 midterm elections.

 Here are the members of the Jan.
 6 committee on the ballot on Election Day.